Open data: In government

 Some make the case that opening up official information can support technological innovation and economic growth by enabling third parties to develop new kinds of digital applications and services.

 Several national governments have created websites to distribute a portion of the data they collect.
 It is a concept for a collaborative project in the municipal Government to create and organize culture for Open Data or Open government data.

 Additionally, other levels of government have established open data websites.
 There are many government entities pursuing Open Data in Canada.
 Data.gov lists the sites of a total of 40 US states and 46 US cities and counties with websites to provide open data, e.g., the state of Maryland, the state of California, US and New York City.

 At the international level, the United Nations has an open data website that publishes statistical data from member states and UN agencies, and the World Bank published a range of statistical data relating to developing countries.
 The European Commission has created two portals for the European Union: the EU Open Data Portal which gives access to open data from the EU institutions, agencies and other bodies and the European Data Portal that provides datasets from local, regional and national public bodies across Europe.
 The two portals were consolidated to data.europa.eu on April 21, 2021.

 Italy is the first country to release standard processes and guidelines under a Creative Commons license for spread usage in the Public Administration.
-The open model is called the Open Data Management Cycle and was adopted in several regions such as Veneto and Umbria Main cities like Reggio Calabria and Genova have adopted this model.
+The open model is called the Open Data Management Cycle and was adopted in several regions such as Veneto and Umbria.
+Main cities like Reggio Calabria and Genova have also adopted this model.

 In October 2015, the Open Government Partnership launched the International Open Data Charter, a set of principles and best practices for the release of governmental open data formally adopted by seventeen governments of countries, states and cities during the OGP Global Summit in Mexico.

+In July 2024, the OECD adopted Creative Commons CC-BY-4.0 licensing for its published data and reports.